loglux/FlexAudioPrint/README.md

 When the Gradio interface is refreshed, the default model (`turbo`) is reloaded automatically, ensuring consistency across sessions.
 Users can select other models from the dropdown menu during their session, but these changes will not persist after a refresh.

-When using the interface, users can dynamically select any model from the dropdown menu without modifying the code.
-However, the default model loaded on startup will always be the one set in the `value` parameter.
 ---

 ## Usage